budostylz/e15/Independent-Study/README.md

 ### The cool thing about Laravel is `package.json` comes out of the box located at the root directory.
-We do not have to manually create it like standalone webpack.
+We do not have to manually create it like `Webpack` stand alone.
 ### The `private` and `scripts` property are already configured which saves us time developing this application.
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/package.json.js_dir.PNG)